marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 };
 ```

 From the `quiz stage` we have to switch to the `result stage`.
-We will define a method for it.
+To do this, we'll define a method for it.

-Because when a refresh by the user is done, and the application needs to initialize again, we have to take this into account, when the component is mounted.
+We have to consider when a refresh by the user is done and the application needs to initialize again when the component is mounted.

 ```javascript
   // ...